 The business of financial management, in all its guises, is one of strict regulation.
-Earning a masters degree in accounting is an ideal way to jump start a lucrative career but an accounting graduate is almost guaranteed to face more exams after graduation.
-Each speciality in the financial management industry requires licensing or certification unique to the specialty.
+Earning a master’s degree in accounting is an ideal way to jump start a lucrative career, but an accounting graduate is almost guaranteed to face more exams after graduation.
+Each specialty in the financial management industry requires licensing or certification unique to the specialty.
 The education does not stop with graduation but, in most cases, the paychecks begin to look highly attractive.

 Because the need for effective and profitable money management is universal, so are the job opportunities for graduates of accounting.
-According to the OOH, the rate of job growth across the entire spectrum of financial management careers is growing at about the same rate as the average for all occupations, with a continued growth of 7% projected well into 2018.
-Even with an expanding job market, competition is described as intense, given the industry’s above-average rate of pay, job security, outstanding benefits, and comfortable working environment.
-The career outlook for accountants holding a masters degree is said to be the best in the financial industry although not without intense competition.
+According to the OOH, the rate of job growth across the entire spectrum of financial management careers is growing at about the same rate as the average for all occupations, with a continued growth of 7% projected well into 2024.1 Even with an expanding job market, competition is described as intense, given the industry’s above-average rate of pay, job security, outstanding benefits, and comfortable working environment.
+The career outlook for accountants holding a master’s degree is said to be the best in the financial industry although not without intense competition.

 The OOH indicates there were 1,332,700 accountants and auditors employed in the US in 2014.2 That number is expected to jump 11% by 2024, to 1,475,100 accountants and auditors on the job in the US.2

 The OOH breaks down accounting and auditing positions as seen in the table below.
 Please note the salary data reflects the median annual wage for industries that employ the largest number of accountants and auditors.
-In general, the medial annual wage for an accountant / auditor in the US in 2008 was $59,430.
+In general, the medial annual wage for an accountant/ auditor in the US in 2015 was $67,190.2

 Management of companies and enterprises: $69,560